 Lucas has filed three grievances requesting Suboxone, and received three denials.

 Todd Lucas, currently incarcerated in WCC, has spent a total of 30 years in WDOC facilities since 1987.
-All his interactions with the criminal-legal system have stemmed from his chronic opioid use disorder (OUD), including nine drug-related infractions in the past 10 years.
+All his interactions with the criminal-legal system have stemmed from his OUD, including nine drug-related infractions in the past 10 years.

 Earlier in the COVID-19 pandemic, Lucas was at Monroe Correctional Complex, and struggling in a way he never had before.
 The pandemic had taken away every opportunity and resource: Alcoholics Anonymous, Narcotics Anonymous (NA), educational programming, recreational programming, chapel services.
 Medical services were severely delayed.
 Contraband flooded the prison.
 Guards were either not there physically, or mentally checked out.
 Alone and with no other way to pass the time besides using drugs, Lucas sank deeper and deeper into the life he knew he did not want for himself.